apache/mesos/docs/upgrades.md

 <a name="1-6-x-csi-support"></a>

 * CSI v0.2 is now supported as experimental.
-Due to the incompatibility between CSI v0.1 and v0.2, the experimental support for CSI v0.1 is deprecated, and the operator must remove all storage local resource providers within an agent before upgrading the agent.
+Due to the incompatibility between CSI v0.1 and v0.2, the experimental support for CSI v0.1 is removed, and the operator must remove all storage local resource providers within an agent before upgrading the agent.
 NOTE: This is a **breaking change** for storage local resource providers.

 <a name="1-6-x-fetcher-stall-timeout"></a>